Important considerations when buying an LMS

 What do you want to teach?

-Before opting for an LMS, it’s imperative that you have a clear idea of what tasks it will need to perform and what the user of the LMS content should gain from each learning session.
+Before opting for an LMS, it’s imperative that you have a clear idea of what tasks it will need to perform and what the LMS user should gain from each learning session.
 Are you looking for a system that will train employees on internal procedures such as social media and/or sexual harassment policies?
 Perhaps you require ongoing compliance training to keep staff in line with industry recommendations.
-Or maybe you’re investing in optional courses to help employees improve their management skills, or managing face - to - face training.
+Or maybe you’re investing in optional courses to help employees improve their management skills, or managing face – to – face training.

 Generally speaking, if your content is intended to help users with decision-making processes, then an LMS that offers a high level of interactivity through graphics, courses, quizzes and so on might be right for you.